mdn/content/files/en-us/web/css/css_nesting/using_css_nesting/index.md

 This guide shows different ways to arrange nesting in CSS.

-> **Note:** The early version of the specification did not allow the nesting of [Type selectors](/en-US/docs/Web/CSS/Type_selectors) without the [`&` nesting selector](/en-US/docs/Web/CSS/Nesting_selector).
-This has now been updated and can be used without the `&` nesting selector.
-At the time of writing Firefox supports the new version of the specification while Chrome and Safari support the old version of the specification and must use the `&` nesting selector to work.
+> **Note:** Early versions of the specification did not allow nesting of [type selectors](/en-US/docs/Web/CSS/Type_selectors) without the [`&` nesting selector](/en-US/docs/Web/CSS/Nesting_selector).
+This has been updated so the `&` selector is no longer needed.
+At the time of writing Firefox supports the new version of the specification while Chrome and Safari support the old version of the specification and must use the `&` nesting selector for type selector nesting.

 ## Child selectors